-The Chinese character for umbrella is some people under a roof, and the pronunciation for Oil Paper Umbrella in Chinese sounds like "having kids".
+The Chinese character for umbrella is some people under a roof, and the pronunciation of Oil Paper Umbrella in Chinese sounds like "having kids".

-In Traditional Chinese Weddings in some places, the bride would use a red umbrella when she's outdoors, meaning a happy family with many wonderful kids.
+In Traditional Chinese Weddings in some places, the bride uses a red umbrella when she's outdoors, meaning a happy family with many wonderful kids.

 Shield and Protection

-The commonest use of umbrellas is to protect people from the rain.
-In some places, people would hang Oil Paper Umbrella to dispel evil and bad luck.
+The most typical use of umbrellas is to protect people from the rain.
+In some places, people hang Oil Paper umbrellas to dispel evils and bad luck.

 Constant Promotion and Development